neetzama/jenkins_study/README.md

 Also, the jenkins user must be able to use sudo.
 Details are [posted here][5].

-4. Clone rbenv from repository.
+4. Clone rbenv from repository
 ```
 $ git clone https://github.com/sstephenson/rbenv.git ~/.rbenv
 ```